tijnsc/gammaspotter/README.md

     poetry install
     ```

-4. Finally, you can start using the package by running it:
+4. Finally, you can start using the package by running `gammaspotter`.

-    ```bash
-    gammaspotter
-    ```

-    That's it!
-You have successfully installed the `gammaspotter` package using Poetry.

-## Quick usage

-See the [usage](https://tijnsc.github.io/gammaspotter/usage) section of the docs for more examples!